 - their permitted licensed activity; - the number of Licensed employees they are permitted to engage; and - the number of Registered employees they are permitted to engage.

-There will be no upper limit to the number of Entitled and Entitled for Work Only employees which an employer may take on.
+There will be no upper limit to the number of Entitled and Entitled for Work employees which an employer may take on and, therefore, no additional application will be necessary to engage additional Entitled or Entitled for Work individuals.